 Second of all, each VPN has a different setup mode.
 Therefore, the installation process depends on both your router’s model and the VPN you want to deploy on it.

-- Download the VPN installer
+- Download the VPN installer.

-- Set the VPN up on your computer
+- Set the VPN up on your computer.

-- Launch it and log into your VPN account
+- Launch it and log into your VPN account.

-- Select a VPN server
+- Select a VPN server and connect.

-- Connect your Samsung Smart TV and PC with an Ethernet cable
+- Connect your Samsung Smart TV and PC with an Ethernet cable.

 - On your Windows 10 PC, right-click the Start Menu and open the settings panel.

-- Select Network and Internet from the list
+- Select Network and Internet from the list.

-- Click the Change adapter options button
+- Click the Change adapter options button.

-- Right-click the PIA connection icon
+- Right-click the PIA connection icon.

-- Select Properties from the context menu
+- Select Properties from the context menu.

-- Navigate to the Sharing tab
+- Navigate to the Sharing tab.

-- Make sure to enable Allow other network users […] Internet connection
+- Make sure to enable Allow other network users […] Internet connection.

-- Open the Home networking connection menu
+- Open the Home networking connection menu.

-- Select Ethernet in the combo menu
+- Select Ethernet in the combo menu.

-- Click the OK button
+- Click the OK button.

 If your Samsung Smart TV is configured to access the Internet through Ethernet (wired), it should be already online and protected by your VPN.